Bösendorfer: Bösendorfer artists

-Among the earliest artists to be associated with Bösendorfer was Franz Liszt, who at least once opined that Bösendorfer and Bechstein pianos were the only instruments capable of withstanding his tremendously powerful playing.
+Among the earliest artists to be associated with Bösendorfer was Franz Liszt, who claimed that Bösendorfer and Bechstein pianos were the only instruments capable of withstanding his tremendously powerful playing.
 The renowned twentieth-century American composer–conductor Leonard Bernstein has also performed on a Bösendorfer.
-Another great pianist who championed Bösendorfer pianos was Wilhelm Backhaus.
+Another pianist who championed Bösendorfer pianos was Wilhelm Backhaus.

-In his memoirs, Arthur Rubinstein recounts having insisted on a Bechstein instead of the hall's Bösendorfer before a recital in Austria.
+In his memoirs, Arthur Rubinstein claims to have insisted on a Bechstein instead of the hall's Bösendorfer before a recital in Austria.
 After the performance, the then-head of the Bösendorfer company came backstage to meet this young artist who refused to play a piano highly cherished by his Russian namesake, Anton Rubinstein; Rubinstein claims he thereafter always sought out Bösendorfers when in Austria.

-In the late 1970s, following a concert performed in Vienna, jazz pianist Oscar Peterson turned to his impresario, Norman Granz, with the words: "Dammit, Norman, where does this box go?
-I also gotta have such a thing!"
-Such was his reaction to playing a Bösendorfer 290.
+In the late 1970s, following a concert performed in Vienna, jazz pianist Oscar Peterson turned to his impresario, Norman Granz, with the words "Dammit, Norman, where does this box go?
+I also gotta have such a thing!", in reference to a Bösendorfer 290.
 Musician/comedian Victor Borge also played Bösendorfer pianos.

-More recent examples of notable artists who have played the Bösendorfer include Russian pianist Sviatoslav Richter claiming it had a preferable pianissimo sound and control, according to his own interview); Hungarian pianist András Schiff; Austrian pianist Alfred Brendel; Italian pianist Arturo Benedetti Michelangeli; American free jazz pianist Cecil Taylor and American singer-songwriter Tori Amos; German pianist Wolfgang Rübsam; Austrian pianists Friedrich Gulda, Walter Klien and Paul Badura-Skoda; British pianists Leon McCawley and Mark Gasser.
+More recent examples of notable artists who have played the Bösendorfer include Russian pianist Sviatoslav Richter; Hungarian pianist András Schiff; Austrian pianist Alfred Brendel; Italian pianist Arturo Benedetti Michelangeli; American free jazz pianist Cecil Taylor and American singer-songwriter Tori Amos; German pianist Wolfgang Rübsam; Austrian pianists Friedrich Gulda, Walter Klien and Paul Badura-Skoda; and British pianists Leon McCawley and Mark Gasser.

 Minimalist composer Charlemagne Palestine chose a nine-foot Bösendorfer as the vehicle on which to perform his 1974 composition Strumming Music.
 Released as his first compact disc in 1991, it features in excess of 45 minutes of Palestine forcefully playing two notes in rapid alternation, slowly expanding into clusters, with the sustain pedal depressed throughout.

 Jazz pianist Keith Jarrett performed the solo improvisations (his Köln Concert) at the Cologne Opera in Cologne, Germany, on 24 January 1975 on a Bösendorfer and became a Steinway & Sons artist in 1981.